voyd-lang/voyd/reference/spec/core.md

 # The Core Language Specification

 This specification defines the language targeted by the surface language.
-After all macros have been evaluated, void source files are transformed into a form compliant with this spec.
+After all macros have been evaluated, voyd source files are transformed into a form compliant with this spec.

 NOTE: MAY BE OUT OF DATE.
 DO NOT RELY ON THIS YET.